 SUGGESTED SETUP AND SETTINGS

-- Locate the beam across a frequently used animal trail or a location that an animal visits or can be attracted to.
-Carefully select the location to ensure a pleasing image composition
+- Locate the beam across a frequently used animal trail or a location that an animal can be attracted to.
+Carefully select the location to ensure pleasing image composition

-- Set camera to manual focus and fully manual exposure mode so you can choose the aperture and shutter speed.
-Low shutter speeds can be used to allow ambient light to be recorded
+- Set camera to manual focus and manual exposure mode so you can choose the aperture and shutter speed. if desired, a low shutter speed can be used to allow ambient light to be recorded

 - Pre-focus the camera on the location where the beam will be broken